 With all of the under-counter components loosened and removed, you can now remove all your faucet parts.
 Pull out the faucet.

-Pull off anything else from the countertop so that all you are left with are your exposed faucet holes.
+Pull off anything else from the countertop so that all you are left with are your exposed bathroom faucet holes.
 Nicely done!
 Make any changes to your countertop you wish (here’s an idea for faux marble with concrete, as well as a transition from a three-hole faucet setup to a single hole), then get ready to move onto your new faucet installation.

 The faucet we’ll be installing today is called a Jaida.
 It’s a single-hole faucet with a pop-up drain.
+Let’s see hwo to install the bathroom faucet!

-Remove the faucet from the box.
+Remove the bathroom faucet from the box.
 From the mounting bolt, unscrew the nut and remove the mounting plate.

 At this point, it’s a good idea to identify which of the copper pipes is for hot and which is for cold.
 These should be labeled.
 In this case, the longer pipe is hot.